 Agility is the name of the game at the moment and it’s one that Vertiv is obviously looking to cater to.

-The company has announced an extension of its modular data centre capacity with two product families intended to provide customers more simplicity, efficiency, and – you guessed it – agility when deploying data centre capacity from the core to the edge of the network.
+The company has announced an extension of its modular data center capacity with two product families intended to provide customers more simplicity, efficiency, and – you guessed it – agility when deploying data center capacity from the core to the edge of the network.

 Vertiv SmartMod, SmartMod MAX, and Power Module have now been launched in Europe, Middle East, and Africa (EMEA), with availability in other global regions expected later this year.

-There is increasing demand for agile data centre infrastructure – both in terms of whitespace and power – which can be rapidly deployed, with the same consistent design, across multiple regions” says Petik.
+There is increasing demand for agile data center infrastructure – both in terms of whitespace and power – which can be rapidly deployed, with the same consistent design, across multiple regions” says Petik.

 Stats back up Vertiv’s investment into the PFM sector, as analysts from 451 Research believe the market is expected to expand at five-year compound annual growth rate (CAGR) of 14.4 percent through 2021 when it will reach US$4.4 billion.

-First off, the SmartMod series is a fully self-contained ready-to-order prefabricated modular (PFM) product range that Vertiv says will enable data centre whitespace to be added with substantially less on-site installation required compared to traditionally-built data centre.
+First off, the SmartMod series is a fully self-contained ready-to-order prefabricated modular (PFM) product range that Vertiv says will enable data center whitespace to be added with substantially less on-site installation required compared to traditionally-built data center.